jenkinsci/coverity-plugin/README.md

    ```
    * You may also combine `withEnv` with the `tool` step to set a Coverity tools directory to any environment variable
 *  The tools directory will be resolved for the Node which executes the pipeline (see [Getting Started](#getting-started) for details on tools installations and locations per node)
-*  For tools commands which require a Coverity Connect username and password it is recommended to use the `withCredentials` step and access a configured credentialId for username with password
 *  Note that as with any Coverity tools execution the build/analyze/commit steps must share the same intermediate directory value (see the Coverity Analysis User and Administrator Guide for more details)

 #### Publishing Coverity results